2022 NCAA Division I women's ice hockey tournament

-The 2022 NCAA National Collegiate Women's Ice Hockey Tournament was a single-elimination tournament by eleven schools to determine the national champion of women's NCAA Division I college ice hockey.
+The 2022 NCAA Division I women's ice hockey tournament was a single-elimination tournament by eleven schools to determine the national champion of women's NCAA Division I college ice hockey.
 This was the first year the tournament featured an expanded field of 11 teams.
 The first round and quarterfinals were played on at the campuses of seeded teams on March 10 and 12, 2022, while the Frozen Four was played on March 18 and 20, 2022 at Pegula Ice Arena in University Park, Pennsylvania.
 (Note: The arena is within the corporate limits of College Township, but "University Park" is the mailing address.)
-Ohio State won the tournament with a 3–2 win over Minnesota-Duluth making it their first national championship.
+Yale made the NCAA tournament for the first time in program history and subsequently made the Frozen Four for the first time ever.
+Ohio State won the tournament with a 3–2 win over Minnesota-Duluth to win their first national championship.
+They became only the fifth different team to win the NCAA Division I women's ice hockey tournament.

 Qualifying teams

 In the first year under this qualification format, the winners of all four Division I conference tournaments received automatic berths to the NCAA tournament.
 The other seven teams were selected at-large.
 The top five teams were then seeded.